Why is Pure Acetic Acid Often Called Glacial Acetic Acid?

 Industrial Applications of Glacial Acetic Acid: A Versatile Compound

 Glacial acetic acid, due to its purity and strong acidic properties, finds extensive use in various industrial applications.
-Its versatility stems from its ability to act both as a solvent and a reagent in numerous chemical processes.
+Its versatility stems from its ability to act both as a solvent and a reagent in numerous chemical processes It's one of those things that adds up..

 -